 We regularly build oak frames for renovations and barn conversions.
 A timber oak frame structure is ideal if the existing building is in structurally poor condition.
 The oak frame can slot into the fabric of the building to then carry the new roof etc.

 You will need to find a builder to undertake the project as a whole but we are happy to design and build a frame for you or to give your builder dimensions.
 We can deliver this to site either as a kit or with the carpenters who made the frame, dependent on the size.

-We design and build a wide variety of timber frame extensions which form a significant portion of our work.
+Yes!
+We design and build a wide variety of timber frame extensions.
 A timber frame is often the perfect solution to your need to extend or renovate and can be tailored to your particular situation giving you an oak beam WOW factor to your home.
 Whether small or large, single or two storey pitched roof or lean-to, solid roof or fully glazed, or if its a substantial 2 storey extension to double the size of your property.

 We have created numerous oak framed extensions, timber framed conservatories, oak framed garden rooms or oak orangeries.
 Whether you would like minimal oak, a feature oak truss, or maybe you are looking for a traditional style or a contemporary twist.
 We can build virtually anything you require to a range of budgets.

 Sometimes yes!
 Most of the time we design, build and raise the timber frame.
 Finding a good builder that you can work with and trust is therefore an important first step.
 (We can help with this if you give us a ring.)
 On select smaller and more local projects however we do take on more of the build and we can discuss including the groundworks if required.
 The best thing to do is pick up the phone and talk to us about your project as each one is different.